 Quality and Price of your Prime Cost items

 They are the tiles, bath, toilet, toilet roll holder, towel rail, mirror and vanity choice.
 If you are going for a budget bathroom, choosing cheaper items may lower the overall cost of your bathroom.
 If you after a deluxe bathroom, your product choice will obviously be more expensive.
 At Melbourne Kitchens and Bathrooms, these prime cost items form part of your quote.
 We make reasonable allowances for all your bathroom fittings and fixtures, so your quote price matches the finished renovation price.
-If your prime cost items tally at a cheaper price, we will refund you the difference on your last payment.
+If your prime cost items tally at a cheaper price, your total contract price will be amended to match the actual price.

-Many trades are required for a successful bathroom renovation.
+Many qualified and licenced trades are required for a successful bathroom renovation.
 These include the following:

 • Demolishers and Floor Grinders